ferrarimarco/dotfiles/README.md

 ![CI](https://github.com/ferrarimarco/dotfiles/workflows/CI/badge.svg)

-These are the dotfiles I use on my systems.
+These are the dotfiles I use on my systems and development environments.

 ## Installation